 Tampa head coach Bruce Arians is an offensive genius with a history of success running offenses with the Colts, Cardinals, and a Bucs team that struggled to find consistency last year under Jameis Winston.
 While Winston is turnover prone, Brady has thrown a pick on just 1.8% of his career passes with a record TD:INT ratio of 28:2 in 2016.

-The winning pedigree isn’t necessarily there in Tampa, but Brady will be working with some of the best young receivers in the game including Mike Evans, Chris Godwin, and TE O.J.
-Howard.
+The winning pedigree isn’t necessarily there in Tampa, but Brady will be working with some of the best young receivers in the game in Mike Evans and Chris Godwin, and he has a lot of potential with Gronkowski.
 Working with those weapons should give Brady a jolt at this stage in his career, especially with plenty of pundits still doubting the veteran.

 New England Patriots

-The Patriots have squashed rumors that they were interested in Teddy Bridgewater, who is now expected to sign with the Carolina Panthers.
+The Patriots squashed rumors that they were interested in Teddy Bridgewater, who signed with the Carolina Panthers.
 Andy Dalton is a potential option to replace Brady with the Bengals expected to draft Joe Burrow No. 1 and cut or trade Dalton to avoid a $17.7M cap hit.
 At 32 years old, Dalton is an upgrade over Brady in terms of athleticism, although we would have to see how he responds to the demands of a new coaching staff.

-There are other possibilities including Nick Foles and Cam Newton, who has been granted permission to seek a trade following the Bridgewater news.
+There are other possibilities including Cam Newton, who is now a free agent after being released by Carolina in March.
 The Patriots could also swap in Jameis Winston, but Belichick’s value on ball security might give him serious pause when considering a QB who tossed a league-high 30 picks last year.

 In any case, the Patriots are now assigned a 9.5-game win total in what is still a weak division.
 While they’ll have four winnable games against Jets and Dolphins teams that Belichick has dominated over the past two decades, their home games against the Broncos, Raiders, and Cardinals are the only other “easy” matchups.
 The Pats have a brutal schedule next season that includes home games against the 49ers and Ravens, plus road games at the Chiefs, Texans, Rams, Chargers, and Seahawks.
 Throw in two matchups against a surging Bills team, and the most exploitable bet in this division seems to be on Buffalo (+175) to win the AFC East.